francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 The flip side of this story is that PC inference becomes harder with the depth of the network, requiring increasingly more time to converge (there is no free lunch).
 So, in a way, the problems in weight space are moved over to inference space.
+Stay tuned for progress this!

 Our theory raises some other interesting questions.
 First, we compared only saddles of the loss and equilibrated energy.
 But what about other types of critical point, in particular minima?
-We are currently working on this, so stay tuned!
+We are currently working on this, so again stay tuned!

-Finally, could other inference-based algorithms than PC inherit have similar benefits?
-In other words, is this a more general feature of energy-based learning?
+Finally, could other inference-based algorithms than PC have similar benefits?
 There is some promising work in this direction [[3]](#3), but we do not have a general theory.
 If you have any ideas, get in touch!

 ## References